Eric Holbrook, MD, comments on the reports of loss in smell and taste related to the new coronavirus.

 What are ENT doctors looking at next?

-Dr. Holbrook told the Associated Press that these reports have been a hot topic among researchers and doctors, but “we don’t have hard evidence right now” about how often smell loss occurs in people infected with the pandemic virus.
-He added that he is aiming to set up a study in people being tested for the coronavirus at Boston-area hospitals, to determine whether this symptom can be used as a diagnostic marker for the disease.
+Dr. Holbrook told the Associated Press that these reports have been a hot topic among researchers and doctors, but “we don’t have hard evidence right now” about how often smell loss occurs in people with COVID-19.
+He plans to study in Boston hospitals whether this symptom can be used as a diagnostic marker for patients with the virus.

 Read more in: